pheryjs/phery/README.md

 jQuery functions like `animate` or `each` that take callbacks, can have the callback defined as a string inside PHP if this is enabled.
 You may also create a function that will have the current calling element as context (the `this` keyword)
-* `enable.file_uploads` (true / false, defaults to false):
-Enable AJAX file uploads.
-Even if it's set to true and the browser doesn't support it (oldIE), no files will be uploaded
 * `enable.per_element.events` (true / false, defaults to true):
 Enable `phery:*` events on each element
 * `enable.clickable_structure` (true / false, defaults to false):